 A contributing factor to the large number of small businesses is that the building industry has low barriers to entry and exit due to low start up margins and minimal licensing requirements.
-In addition, the value of a builder's business is low during economic downturns and as such tradesmen can either purchase an existing business or establish a new business at minimal cost.
-93
+In addition, the value of a builder's business is low during economic downturns and, as such, tradesmen can either purchase an existing business or establish a new business at minimal cost.
+In addition, the value of a builder's business is low during economic downturns and, as such, tradesmen can either purchase an existing business or establish a new business at minimal cost.